 What is Naturopathic Medicine?

 Naturopathic medicine is a form of primary health care that focuses on treating the root cause of health concerns.
 A Naturopathic Doctor (ND) works with their patients to treat the whole person, not just the presenting symptoms.
-The main objective is to remove obstacles to heal so that your body can do what it does best - heal itself!
-In naturopathic medicine our goal is to first utilize the most natural treatment available, then proceed with conventional medicine (like prescriptions) when necessary.
+The main objective is to remove obstacles to heal so that the body can do what it does best - heal itself!
+In naturopathic medicine the goal is to first utilize the most natural treatment available, then proceed with conventional medicine (like prescriptions) when necessary.

 Naturopathic doctors are trained in Clinical Nutrition, Diet and Lifestyle Counselling, Botanical Medicine, Homeopathy, Hydrotherapy, Massage, and Traditional Chinese Medicine/Acupuncture!